-The Heads of University Centres of Biomedical Science (HUCBMS) was established formally at a meeting and conference held at the University of Bradford in 1993.
+The Heads of University Centres of Biomedical Sciences (HUCBMS) was established formally at a meeting and conference held at the University of Bradford in 1993.
 The organisation was formed originally to represent those university departments offering degree programmes in biomedical science accredited by the Institute of Biomedical Science (IBMS).

 Degree programmes in biomedical science have existed in the UK since the mid-1970s when the University of Bradford and, the then, Portsmouth Polytechnic developed such programmes.
 These were followed by the end of the decade by similar developments elsewhere.
 By the late 1980's many polytechnics and universities were offering IBMS-accredited biomedical science degree programmes and Ulster, in 1985, had introduced the first UK Masters programme in the subject.
 This was followed by the development of a number of Masters programmes throughout the UK by the end of that decade.